 Broken appliances?
 Crusty faucets?
 Blocked showerhead?
-Don’t be so quick to blame yourself for your home’s less-favorable features – it’s more than likely that you’re dealing with hard water.
+Sounds like you’re dealing with hard water.

-You’re keen to know how to tell if you have hard water, and that’s exactly what this guide will cover.
+If you’re keen to know how to tell if you have hard water, you’ll find all the most common hard water signs in this guide.

 Table of Contents